ncbi/vadr/README.txt

 output with expected outputs.
 It is also used during development for regression testing.

-There are 9 shell scripts for running tests.
-You will want to run one or more of these to validate that your installation was successful:
+There are 2 shell scripts for running tests:

-     1	do-ribotyper-tests.sh
+     1	do-install-tests-local.sh
-     2	do-riboaligner-tests.sh
+     2	do-install-tests-parallel.sh
-     3	do-ribosensor-tests.sh
-     4	do-ribodbmaker-tests.sh
-     5	do-ribotyper-parallel-tests.sh
-     6	do-riboaligner-parallel-tests.sh
-     7	do-ribosensor-parallel-tests.sh
-     8	do-ribodbmaker-parallel-tests.sh
-     9	do-all-tests.sh

-OLD:
+The dnaorg scripts can be run locally on your computer or in parallel on a compute farm.
+These two test files test each of those modes.
+If you plan to run the scripts at locally at least some of the time, then run 'do-install-tests-local.sh'.
+If you plan to run the scripts on a compute farm at least some of the time, then run 'do-install-tests-parallel.sh'

 #####################
 ##PREREQUISITES ###